 A solemn homage to those lost in the Bondi Beach terror attack marked the beginning of Sydney's New Year's Eve festivities, sending a resonant signal globally, according to 9News.

-The harbor span was illuminated in blue to honor the 15 individuals murdered on December 14, following an earlier pyrotechnic display designed for families.
+The harbor span was illuminated in special white colors to honor the 15 individuals murdered on December 14, following an earlier pyrotechnic display designed for families.

 Planners previously disclosed that the event would deviate slightly from tradition to pay respects to the casualties of the Bondi Beach tragedy.
 Law enforcement anticipated their most extensive New Year's Eve mobilization to date, with a force exceeding 2,500 personnel assigned to the operation, 9News stated.
 New South Wales Premier Chris Minns indicated that while the strategy involved deploying heavily armed officers within the gatherings, the public should not interpret this as an indication of an active threat.